 - CPP: The C preprocessor which is used to preprocess C and C++ source code, and to determine the C and C++ make dependencies

 - FPP: The C preprocessor which is used to preprocess Fortran source code

 - CPPFLAGS: Flags which are passed to CPP, to CC, and to CXX

 - FPPFLAGS: Flags which are passed to FPP

 - CC: The C compiler

 - CXX: The C++ compiler

 - CUCC: The CUDA compiler

+- F77: The Fortran 77 compiler.
+This is only used if there is no Fortran 90 compiler

-- F90: The Fortran compiler
+- F90: The Fortran 90 compiler.
+If this variable is set, it is also used to compile Fortran 77 files

-- F77: Same as F90

 - CFLAGS: Flags which are passed to CC

-- \bullet CXXFLAGS: Flags which are passed to CXX
+- CXXFLAGS: Flags which are passed to CXX

 - CUCCFLAGS: Flags which are passed to CUDA

+- F77FLAGS: Flags which are passed to F77

 - F90FLAGS: Flags which are passed to F90

-- F77FLAGS: Same as F90FLAGS

-- \bullet LD: The binder.
+- LD: The binder.
 This should not be directly 1d, but should be a compiler driver such as C++.
 Often, LD is the same as CXX

 - LDFLAGS: Flags which are passed to LD